apache/ambari/ambari-server/docs/security/kerberos/enabling_kerberos.md

 Payload:

 ```
-The Kerberos Descriptor payload may be a complete Kerberos Descriptor or just the updates to overlay
-on top of the default Kerberos Descriptor.
+{
+  "artifact_data" : {
+    ...
+  }
+}
 ```

+**_Note:_** The Kerberos Descriptor payload may be a complete Kerberos Descriptor or just the updates to overlay on top of the default Kerberos Descriptor.

 #### Set the KDC administrator credentials